-- 4. [Participate at least 20 hours per week in a work program funded by the Workforce Innovation and Opportunity Act (WIOA) or a Transitional assistance agreement (TAA).
+- 4. Participate at least 20 hours per week in a work program funded by WIOA or TAA.
 Households are required to report within 10 days any change in work hours that brings them below the required 20 hours per week.
-Participation verification is required.] - B. Non-exempt ABAWDs who fail to comply with the above requirements accumulate non-compliant months.
-An ABAWD can accumulate only 3 non-compliant months in a 36-month period before becoming ineligible for benefits. - C. ABAWDs are assigned compliant months if exempt from ABAWD provisions or in compliance with ABAWD requirements. - D. The following procedures apply to system questions related to determining ABAWD eligibility. - 1.
+Participation verification is required. - B. Nonexempt ABAWDs who fail to comply with the above requirements accumulate noncompliant months.
+An ABAWD can accumulate only 3 noncompliant months in a 36 month period before becoming ineligible for benefits. - C. ABAWDs are assigned compliant months if exempt from ABAWD provisions or in compliance with ABAWD requirements. - D. The following procedures apply to system questions related to determining ABAWD eligibility. - 1.
 Verification of ABAWD eligibility questions is optional.
 If not verified, the case does not deny or discontinue solely for lack of this verification.
 At the end of the timely processing timeframe the case will process without this verification and any month for which ABAWD eligibility is not established is considered a noncompliant month.

-- 2. Hours will be systematically converted in order to determine if the member is working 80 hours or more/month. - 3.
-When self-employment, farm or earned income is end-dated, review the case for ABAWD bonus period eligibility. - E. [Ineligible immigrants are not required to cooperate with ABAWD activities. - F. Eligible immigrants who are NOT eligible to receive a social security number are not required to cooperate with ABAWD activities. - G. In all counties, any member between ages 16-59 may volunteer to participate in the E&T program.
-Volunteers not subject to the time limit do not receive non-compliant months for failure to participate.] - H. [Individuals who are age 16-17 years should be Head of Households in order to participate.]
+2. Hours will be systematically converted in order to determine if the member is working 80 hours or more/month.

+- 3. When self-employment, farm or earned income is end-dated, review the case for ABAWD bonus period eligibility. - [E. Ineligible immigrants are not required to cooperate with ABAWD activities. - F. In all counties, any member between ages 16-60 may volunteer to participate in the ETP program.
+Volunteers not subject to the time limit do not receive noncompliant months for failure to participate.]